rflandau/Orv/README.md

 The primary mechanism for actually *making use of* Orv is the tuple of client requests: Status, Get, and List.

-In order to query information (for the sake of finding a service or for learning information about a vault), a client makes one of the following requests against any vaultkeeper.
+In order to query information (for the sake of finding a service or for learning information about a vault), a client makes one of the following requests against any Vaultkeeper.
 There is no need to join the vault or otherwise register itself.
-Any node make requests, including nodes that are part of the tree!
+Any node may make requests, including nodes that are part of the tree!

+How requests move around the tree is variant-dependent.
+See [Client Request Propagation](#client-request-propagation) for details.

 >[!IMPORTANT]
-> 1) Any machine with access to a vaultkeeper may make requests of a vault, including those not a part of the vault.
+> 1) Any machine with access to a Vaultkeeper may make requests of a vault, including those not a part of the vault.
 Variants may change this to enable rate limiting and/or incentivize assisting the vault, but the basic assumption is that any machine may make requests.
-> 2) Requests can be made against any *vaultkeeper*!
+> 2) Requests can be made against any *Vaultkeeper*!

 ## Status Requests

-Status requests do as they it says on the tin: they return the status of the receiving vaultkeeper.
+Status requests do as they it says on the tin: they return the status of the receiving Vaultkeeper.
 The specific information returned is implementation-dependent; id, height, and versions are typically the bare minimum.

 Whether or not status requests can propagate up the vault (to return information about a different VK than the first hop) is variant-dependent.